MicrosoftDocs/power-automate-docs/articles/format-data-by-examples.md

 ## Format dates by examples

-In this sample scenario, there's a Microsoft list with products that we've purchased.
-We want to send an email when the list gets updated with new products.
-By default, the SharePoint formats dates like this: *2022-09-18*, but we’d like it to display as *September 18* in the email notification message.
+In this sample scenario, imagine that there's a Microsoft list with products that you've purchased.
+You want to send an email whenever the list gets updated with new products.
+By default, the SharePoint formats dates like this: *2022-09-18*, but you'd like it to display as *September 18* in the email notification message.
 Let’s see how to change the format of the date with format data by examples.

-> [!NOTE]
-> While the following example details the steps needed to format a date by example, you can use similar steps to format text and numbers too.

-1. Edit your flow in the Power Automate designer, select the action into which you want to insert the formatted date.
+1. Edit your flow in the Power Automate designer.
+1. Select the action into which you want to insert the formatted date, and then select any text field on the card.
 1. On the window that opens, select **Expression** > **Format data by examples**.

+   ![Screenshot showing the option to open format data by examples in the expression menu ](media/format-data-by-examples/format-data-by-examples.png)

    A list displays all items in your flow that can be formatted.

-   ![Screenshot showing the option to open format data by examples in the expression menu ](media/format-data-by-examples/format-data-by-examples.png)

 1. Select the item that you want to transform.
 1. Provide an example of the original data for the item that you've selected in the previous step.